Tohtig/Simple-MP3-player/readme.md

 Simple MP3 player.
-It's only for trening my developers scills.
+It's only for training my developers scills.